EMPAT94/empat94.github.io/_gs/tutorial.md

 More determined than ever, I tried several more variations.
 No dice.

 'I can't manually keep entering a password.
 A few more and I'll forget what I entered previously.
-Nor would I be able to cover all the characters'.
+Nor would I be able to cover all the characters.'
 With that thought, I decided to automate it.

 ```sh
 test = (while (true) (echo "password" | sudo -S echo "password worked!"))